udinavina/navina_text_extractor/README.md

 - Check image quality and contrast
 - Verify text is clearly visible
 - Try different OCR configurations
+- I had a bug where i was overriding the original file, as result the file got corrupted and the extraction failed.

 **Low accuracy results**
 - Improve image resolution